Huotes/CommitMaker/README.md

 Microsoft: “You’ve got questions.
 We’ve got dancing paperclips.”

 Maslow's theory of higher needs does not apply to Chuck Norris.
 He only has two needs: killing people and finding people to kill.

+In the medical community, death is referred to as 'Chuck Norris Disease'